brogrammer232/404-Reaper/docs/parser/library_selection.md

 + Inaccurate parsing of non-standard Markdown or advanced syntax.
 + HTML parsers are not aware of Markdown semantics and cannot differentiate between link types easily.

+---

-### `commonmark` (Selected)
+### `markdown-it-py` (Selected)

 **Why It Was Chosen:**

-+ Fully compliant with the [CommonMark specification](https://commonmark.org/), ensuring long-term accuracy.
++ Fully compliant with the [CommonMark specification](https://commonmark.org/) and supports [GitHub-Flavored Markdown (GFM)](https://github.github.com/gfm/) via plugins.
-+ Converts Markdown into a structured **abstract syntax tree (AST)**, making it easy to traverse and extract all link-related nodes (e.g., `link`, `image`, `heading`).
++ Converts Markdown into a structured **token stream**, providing detailed access to every element (e.g., `link_open`, `text`, `image`, `heading_open`).
 + Handles:
     + Standard links: `[label](file.md)`
     + Section links: `[Section](#heading)`
     + Image links: `![alt text](img.png)`
     + Escaped characters, nesting, and other edge cases
-+ Minimal but focused library.
-No bloated features or renderers.
-+ Easier to upgrade in future if additional Markdown features (tables, code refs, embedded HTML) need to be parsed.
++ Offers a **plugin system** for future extensions like tables, checkboxes, math, and more.
++ Actively maintained and widely adopted in modern tooling (e.g., Jupyter Book, MyST Parser).
-+ Future-proof for CI use, large-scale scans, and extension (e.g., GitHub-style anchors or section heading validation).
++ Future-proof for CI use, GitHub-flavored Markdown parsing, and structured scanning at scale.

-While slightly slower than lightweight alternatives like `mistune`, its correctness, standards compliance, and structured parsing make it the best fit for a robust and scalable documentation link validation tool.
+In summary, `markdown-it-py` provides the best balance of performance, accuracy, extensibility, and active development.
+It is the most robust and scalable choice for link extraction and validation in Markdown documentation repositories.